maxpetts/closest-nhs/README.md

 # Notes

 The following guide below is for the nhs-wrap.py file.
-The other folders are extensions of this file; for seperate use-cases.
+The other folders are extensions/different use-cases of this file; for seperate use-cases.

 # Set-up